warmcat/libwebsockets/READMEs/README.build.md

     $ make install
 ```

+@section distro Selecting CMake options useful for distros

+Distro packagers should select the CMake option "LWS_WITH_DISTRO_RECOMMENDED",
+which selects common additional options like support for various event libraries,
+plugins and lwsws.

 @section ssllib Choosing Your TLS Poison

  - If you are really restricted on memory, code size, or don't care about TLS